Office to Combat Trafficking in Persons Publications & Resources

 - Awareness poster about help available for victims of domestic servitude - Filipino

 - Awareness poster about help available for victims of domestic servitude - Punjabi

 - Awareness poster about help available for victims of domestic servitude - Spanish

 Human Trafficking for Domestic Servitude: Patterns of Deception and Coercion and their Impact on Victims (2014) reports on patterns used by human traffickers to deceive, coerce, and exercise control over trafficked persons

 Labour Trafficking Roundtable Summary of the Labour Trafficking Consultation held in Vancouver in 2014.

 Modern Day Slavery: Combating the Exploitation and Trafficking of Foreign Workers in Our Communities is pamphlet to raise awareness and assist foreign workers who may be trafficking persons.
-Developed by MOSAIC and West Coast Domestic Workers it is available in:
+Developed by MOSAIC and the Migrant Workers Centre it is available in: